bobbyrinaldo29/bobbyrinaldo29/README.md

 I have an interest in programming, especially web development.
 With the experience I have gained over the past few years, I will be able to bring new ideas and technologies to the table while continuing to grow my skills.
 * 🌍  I'm based in Bandung, West Java, Indonesia
 * ✉️  You can contact me at [bobbyrinaldo@live.com](mailto:bobbyrinaldo@live.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Javascript

 ### Skills